frederic-perez/AmE-dictionary/data/dictionary.md

 __be dismissed__ :es: retirarse (por ejemplo de la mesa)
 __be in a pickle__ _slang_ To be in a troublesome situation.
 __be no picnic__ _Looking after four children is no picnic._
+__be sitting pretty__ _idiom_ To be in an ideal living situation (typically because one is financially comfortable), or in an advantageous position. _With all the money you inherited from Aunt Myrtle, you'll be sitting pretty for the rest of your life._
 __beam<sup>1</sup>__ _n_ _A wooden beam._
 __beam<sup>2</sup>__ _v_ To smile radiantly or happily.
 __beaming__ _adj._ Smilingly happy; showing happy emotion.